Remote job filters for veterans should help you find better roles faster.

 Some need work that can survive relocation.

-Some need flexibility around family, care, school, or medical appointments.
+Some need flexibility around family, care, school, medical appointments, or PCS moves.

 If your household may move, a remote job should explain whether the job can move too.

-Some veterans need remote work because of disability, mobility limitations, chronic pain, PTSD, medical appointments, or lower-stimulation work environments.
+Some veterans need remote work because of disability, mobility limitations, chronic pain, PTSD, medical appointments, lower-stimulation work environments, hearing limitations, TBI symptoms, or other health realities.

 A good remote role should make expectations clear.